BestTimesToVisit.com Logo

 safety

-Busan is generally a very safe city, but it's always wise to be aware of your surroundings, especially in crowded areas like markets or nightlife districts.
-Keep your valuables secure and be mindful of your belongings, just as you would in any major city.
+Busan is generally very safe, but like any major city, be aware of your surroundings, especially in crowded areas like Nampo-dong or around the nightlife districts.
+Keep your valuables secure and be mindful of pickpockets, though incidents are rare.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.